hashgraph/hedera-mirror-node/docs/design/nft.md

 - `insertTokenCreate()` must be updated to set `tokenType` and `maxSupply`
 - `insertTokenMint()` must be updated to handle the new field `amountOrMemo` create and persist the `NFTs` if the memo is set.
-- `insertTokenBurn` must be updated to handle the new field `amountOrSerialNumbers` and mark the `NFTs` as deleted if the `serialNumbers` list is set.
+- `insertTokenBurn` must be updated to handle the new field `amountOrSerialNumbers`, mark the `NFTs` as deleted, and update `modifiedTimestamp` if the `serialNumbers` list is set.
-- `insertTokenDelete` must be added to mark the `NFTs` as deleted if the `tokenType` field is NON_FUNGIBLE for the token.
+- `insertTokenDelete` must be added to mark the `NFTs` as deleted and update `modifiedTimestamp` if the `tokenType` field is NON_FUNGIBLE for the token.
-- `insertTokenWipe` must be must be updated to handle the new field `amountOrSerialNumbers` and mark the `NFTs` as deleted if the `serialNumbers` list is set.
+- `insertTokenWipe` must be must be updated to handle the new field `amountOrSerialNumbers`, mark the `NFTs` as deletedm and update `modifiedTimestamp` if the `serialNumbers` list is set.

 ### REST API